jlaydevant/Binary-Equilibrium-Propagation/README.md

 v) updateWeights: update all parameters in the network according to the gradient computed in computeGradient - binary optimization for the weights & SGD for the biases

-vi) initHidden: init the state of network before each free phase to 1
+vi) initHidden: init the state of network before each free phase

-## V - Details about Tools_x.py file:
+## V - Details about Tools.py file:
 Each file contains the same functions but adapted for each architecture.

 i) train_bin: train the network over the whole training dataset once.
 Run the free and nudge phase and update the weights.
 Track the number of changes in the weights.